 Don’t let the cold weather scare you away from hitting one of the great trails around St. Louis.
 Winter can be a perfect time for venturing outdoors.
 Not only are the ticks and oppressive heat absent, but so are the crowds.
 Some of the outstanding views that are normally blocked by vegetation are now wide open.
 Just spending time outside can also be a wonderful way to beat the winter blues.
-Here are 10 great trails well worth bundling up to explore.
+Here are 10 amazing trails near St. Louis well worth bundling up to explore.

 Babler State Park

 Babler is a natural oasis close to the city.
 Visit after a fresh snowfall and be transported to a winter wonderland of white.
 A large variety of trails can be found here.
 If you want to avoid muddy conditions, the paved bike trail is a great choice for exploring.
 Check out the stone tunnels and other CCC craftmanship that can be found throughout the park.

 It’s all about the ice at Pickle Springs in winter.
 The towering bluffs and trickling waterfalls form dramatic icicles.
 The scenic Trail through Time trail is 2.5 miles of beauty.
 The whole family will enjoy the unique rock formations, slots, and arches.

 The Great Rivers Greenway is an extensive network of trails throughout the St. Louis metro area.
 If you are looking for a paved or stroller friendly option, any of the trails in the network are a good choice.